zynga/core/readme.md

-Base - A Fine Foundation for JavaScript Projects
+Core - A Fine Foundation for JavaScript Projects
 ================================================

 ## Base